Women in Business Series: This series is dedicated to shining the spotlight on women in business who inspire us every day.

 What’s your take on work-life balance?

-As I work 6 days a week in store and am often still working outside of those hours, I do try and maintain a pretty busy work - life balance.
+As I work 6 days a week in store and am often still working outside of those hours, I do try and maintain a pretty busy work-life balance.
 I try to be as organised as I can both at work and at home.
-I find it helps keeping my house tidy and scheduling my weeks into my iPhone calendar.
+I find it helps to keep my house tidy and to schedule my weeks into my iPhone calendar.
 Every morning I take my dog to the park before work and most evenings after work, when I get home I spend time with my friends as they are like my second family.
-Sunday’s are my day off so I try to always plan something fun like a day tip to Berry or get out in nature and go for a hike.
-I do think its very important to take time out of work to clear you mind and freshen up for a new day / week.
+Sunday’s are my day off so I try to always plan something fun like a day trip to Berry or get out in nature and go for a hike.
+I do think it’s very important to take time out of work to clear your mind and freshen up for a new day/week.

 What advice would you give someone who is thinking of taking the leap from having a side gig to it becoming their full-time gig?

 It is a difficult decision to make, especially if you have a mortgage or big bills every week.
 I would suggest ensuring you are 100% financially ready before taking the leap into full-time work without working for anyone else as well.
 For 5 years I worked full-time for myself and part-time for someone else, which helped me feel financially stable.
 For three of those years, I worked 7 days a week.
 You have to be prepared to put in the long hours and know that working for yourself full-time most likely won’t happen within the first year of your business.

 What have been the most rewarding and challenging aspects of running a business?

 The most rewarding aspects of running a business are definitely the freedom to work within so many aspects of the creative and fashion industry.
 I am lucky enough to work with my family and a really solid small team so coming to work is like being at home.
 My Mother Sharyn is my business partner so I count myself pretty lucky to be able to share this experience of growing our store with her.
 As for my styling business, fashion is my greatest love so being able to dress models and style clients as a part of my job is incredibly rewarding.